CivicActions/ssp-toolkit/docs/ssp.md

 ### DI-1: DATA QUALITY

-> "The organization:
->      a.
-Confirms to the greatest extent practicable upon collection or creation
-> of personally
->            identifiable information (PII), the accuracy, relevance, timeliness,
-> and completeness of that
->            information;
->      b.
-Collects PII directly from the individual to the greatest extent practicable;
->      c.
-Checks for, and corrects as necessary, any inaccurate or outdated PII
-> used by its programs or
->            systems [Assignment: organization-defined frequency]; and
->      d.
-Issues guidelines ensuring and maximizing the quality, utility, objectivity,
-> and integrity of
->            disseminated information."

 ##### Privacy

 LINCS does not collect or maintain PII and therefore does not directly address this